mawillia/mitysom-am57x-ref/fpga/devkit_basic_gpio/README.md

 ## Creating the Vivado Project (GUI / Project Mode)

-To create a Vivado project to support running vivado, run the TCL script to build the project.
+To create a Vivado project to support running vivado, run the following TCL script to build the project.

 vivado -mode batch -source script/gen_devkit_project.tcl